-Feed - any substance or product, including additives, processed, partially processed or unprocessed, intended for oral feeding to animals.
+Feed - any substance or product, including additives, whether processed, partially processed or unprocessed, intended to be used for oral feeding to animals.
 (Article 3(4) of Regulation (EC) No 178/2002)

-Pesticide residues - residues, including active substances, metabolites or degradation products of active substances, currently or formerly used in plant protection products as defined in Article 3 of Regulation (EC) No 1107/2009 of the European Parliament and of the Council of 21 October 2009 concerning the placing of plant protection products on the market and repealing Council Directives 79/117/EEC and 91/414/EEC, which are present in or on the products listed in Annex I to this Regulation (Regulation (EC) 396/2005), including in particular those which may result from the use of plant protection products, veterinary products and biocides.
+Pesticide residues - residues, including active substances, metabolites or degradation products of active substances, currently or formerly used in plant protection products as defined in Article 2(1) of Directive 91/414/EEC, which are present in or on the products listed in Annex I to this Regulation (Regulation (EC) 396/2005), including in particular those which may result from the use of plant protection products, veterinary products and biocides.
 (Article 3(c) of Regulation (EC) No 396/2005)